Listen to an excerpt of this page

 Broadly, pain and suffering is a term that describes specific damages endured after an accident caused by someone else’s negligence.
 Pain and suffering encompasses both the mental distress and the physical discomfort from an injury.

 Physical discomfort defines the temporary or chronic pain from an injury that are detrimental to your day-to-day life.
-Minor pain might only be a temporary inconvenience, but chronic, severe, or long-lasting pain can prevent you from going to work, keep you on edge, and even negatively impact your personal relationships.
+Minor physical pain might only be a temporary inconvenience, but chronic, severe, or long-lasting pain can prevent you from going to work, keep you on edge, and even negatively impact your personal relationships.

 At other times, the negative mental consequences after an accident can only be described as diminishing the overall quality of life.
 Seeking pain and suffering damages for emotional distress is as valid as claims for physical distress.